Mort Sahl: Nightclub shows and national acclaim

-After a year at the hungry i, Sahl began appearing at clubs throughout the country, including the Black Orchid and Mister Kelly's in Chicago, the Crescendo in Los Angeles, and the Village Vanguard and The Blue Angel nightclub in New York City.
-Many of the clubs had never before had a stand-up comedian perform, which required Sahl to break in as a new kind of act.
+After a year at the hungry i, Sahl began appearing at other clubs, including the Black Orchid and Mister Kelly's in Chicago, the Crescendo in Los Angeles, and the Village Vanguard and The Blue Angel nightclub in New York City.
+Some of the clubs had never had a stand-up comedian; Sahl had to break in as a new kind of act.
 "I had to build up my own network of places to play," he said.

-Numerous celebrities dropped by to see his shows after they heard about the "new phenomenon," referring to Sahl's unique style of comedy.
+Celebrities saw his shows after they heard about the "new phenomenon," referring to Sahl's unique style of comedy.
 Woody Allen, who saw his show at the Blue Angel in 1954, commented that "he was suddenly this great genius that appeared who revolutionized the medium."
-British comedy actor John Cleese became immediately interested in Sahl's radical style of humor, and accorded to him the same level of respect that The Beatles once reserved for Elvis Presley.
+British comedy actor John Cleese became immediately interested in Sahl's radical style of humor and accorded to Sahl the same level of respect that The Beatles reserved for Elvis Presley.

 Television host Steve Allen, who originated the Tonight Show, said he was "struck by how amateur he seemed," but added that the observation was not meant as a criticism, but as a "compliment".
 He noted that all the previous successful comics dressed formally, were glib and well-rehearsed, and were always in control of their audiences.
 Allen said that Sahl's "very un-show business manner was one of the things I liked when I first saw him work."

 Sahl dressed casually, with no tie and usually wearing his trademark V-neck campus-style sweater.
 His stage presence was seen as being "candid and cool, the antithesis of the slick comic," stated theater critic Gerald Nachman.
 And although Sahl acquired a reputation for being an intellectual comedian, it was an image he disliked and disagreed with: "It was absurd.
 I was barely a C student," he said.
 His naturalness on stage was partly due to his preferring improvisation over carefully rehearsed monologues.
 Sahl explained:

 His casual style of stand-up, where he seemed to be one-on-one with his audience, influenced new comedians, including Lenny Bruce and Dick Gregory.
 Sahl was the least controversial, however, because he dressed and looked "collegiate" and focused on politics, while Bruce confronted sexual and language conventions and Gregory focused on the civil rights movement.
 After seeing Mort Sahl on stage, Woody Allen, whose writings were often about his personal life, decided to give it a try: "I'd never had the nerve to talk about it before.
 Then Mort Sahl came along with a whole new style of humor, opening up vistas for people like me."